Smart Size Chart

 String

 Required.
-Name for size chart for this particular garment, ideally in <gender>_<garment type>_<sizing_dimensions> format
+Name for size chart for this particular garment, ideally in <gender>_<garment type>_<sizing_dimensions> format.

 If the size chart name does not contain primary and secondary sizing dimensions, primaryDimension & secondaryDimensions are required parameters.